 Careers Guidance

 We help our students to find out what they want to do, and who they want to be when they complete their formal education.
-We encourage them to think about what they love, what they are good at, and to find a career that suits their skills.
+We encourage them to think about what they love, what they are good at, and to find a career that aligns with their passions and skills.

 We allow our students to develop and practise the self-help skills they need to progress their own career plans and development, including making discerning use of careers information, advice and guidance, available at school and elsewhere.
-The Careers section of the school library is well stocked with up to date information and students have access to web-based programmes relevant to their age and requirements, as well as careers web sites and also information on post 14, post 16 and post 18 option choices.
+The Careers team keep students up to date with current trends in assemblies and careers sessions; they also have links to online webinars and careers information.

 Upper 3 (Year 7)